 The lawns at Pier 6, including Liberty Lawn, Ferry Lawn, and Court Lawn, provide great open spaces for taking in the sun, relaxing with a good book or hanging out with friends.
 These lawns are planted with a diverse array of native plants and trees and offer spectacular views of New York Harbor.

 A ferry dock is located on the southern edge of Pier 6 providing service to Governors Island.
-The ferry operates Saturdays, Sundays and holiday Mondays from Memorial Day to Labor Day.
+The ferry operates Saturdays, Sundays and holiday Mondays from Memorial Day to October 31.
 Click here for more information.